trychlos/pwix-notes/README.md

 ##### `Notes.i18n.namespace()`

 Returns the i18n namespace used by the package.
 Used to add translations at runtime.

 Available both on the client and the server.

-##### `Notes.schema( [field] )`

-Returns a SimpleSchema instance which describe the schema to be added to the collection.

-Accepts a `field` name, which defaults to the corresponding configured value.

-Available both on the client and the server.